Spatial Scan Statistics Configuration: Production-Grade Implementation for Public Health Surveillance

 Pipeline Architecture & Automation

 Production automation requires strict decoupling of the statistical engine from the orchestration layer.
-The industry-standard approach wraps the SaTScan CLI with Python subprocess management, YAML parameter templating, and structured output parsing.
+SaTScan is invoked via a parameter file (.prm) that contains all configuration; the executable accepts the parameter file path as its sole positional argument.
 A robust pipeline leverages pandas for tabulation, geopandas for spatial validation, and pyyaml for version-controlled configuration files.
-Execution sequences must validate input schemas, generate .prj and .ss parameter files, and parse .col and .txt outputs into standardized GeoJSON or Parquet formats.
+Execution sequences must validate input schemas, generate .prm parameter files, and parse .col and .txt outputs into standardized GeoJSON or Parquet formats.
 For retrospective analyses requiring historical baseline calibration, refer to Configuring SaTScan for Retrospective Cluster Detection.
 Unlike Getis-Ord Gi* Hotspot Detection, which evaluates local clustering intensity relative to a global mean, scan statistics dynamically resize circular or elliptical windows to maximize likelihood ratios, demanding rigorous parameter isolation.

 Production-Ready Implementation